ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

    Escaping delimiters: if you want to insert a delimiter character literally, just repeat it.
    For example, `<<>>` would insert literal angle brackets into a `fmta` string, and `{% raw %}{{}}{% endraw %}` would insert literal curly braces into a `fmt` string.

-1. Node table: Write one node for each angle bracket node placeholder in the boilerplate string.
+1. Node table: create a Lua table containing one node for each angle bracket placeholder in the boilerplate string.
-   Wrap the resulting list of nodes in a Lua table.
    The `fmta` function will insert the nodes in this table, in sequential order, into the angle bracket placeholders in the boilerplate string.
+   (Examples just below.)

-1. Format options: optionally create a third table of format options in `key = value` syntax.
+1. Format options: optionally create a third table of format options with `key = value` syntax.
    In practice, you will usually only ever need the `delimiter` key, which you can use with regular `fmt` to specify delimiters other than `fmt`'s default `{}` curly braces.
    See the `opts` entry in `:help luasnip-fmt` for the full list of possible keys.